blackhatethicalhacking/Bug_Bounty_Tools_and_Methodology/README.md

 **UPLOAD ALL RESULTS INTO PLATFORM**

+5b.
+Extra Osmedeus Scan New!

+You can use on the list of IP addresses, a domain or list of URLs gathered Osemedeus with UI to go for more in depth recon/attacks on CVEs:

+osmedeus server

+For the UI

+## Directly run on vuln scan and directory scan on list of domains
+osmedeus scan -f vuln-and-dirb -t list-of-domains.txt

+## Scan list of targets
+osmedeus scan -T list_of_targets.txt

+## Get target from a stdin and start the scan with 2 concurrency
+cat list_of_targets.txt | osmedeus scan -c 2

+## Start a simple scan with default 'general' flow
+osmedeus scan -t sample.com

 OSINT: (Can be done on RPI, VPS or another External Mach1ne)

 Check for Domain TakeOver with Takeover by M4llok